NALLEN1381/DNPSPSquires/README.md

 ## 4. Available Knowledge

 Prompt: Please evaluate the available knowledge section of this doctorate of nursing practice scholarly project using the Squires 2.0 and course-specific criteria.

-```
-What do we currently know about the problem overall in general?
+Squires Guideline 2.0: Summary of what is currently known about the problem, including relevant previous studies Course specific criteria: What do we currently know about the problem overall in general?
 Cite previous studies to support the identified problem.
 Are there any previous studies that use your same intervention?
-Synthesize and cite the literature in this section (3 pages maximum for problem description and available knowledge sections.
+Synthesize and cite the literature in this section (3 pages maximum for problem description and available knowledge sections?

+```
+What evidence is cited in the following text to answer each of these questions?
+What is currently known about the problem in general, including relevant previous studies?
+Who is affected by the problem?
+What are the impacts of the problem?
+How does the problem affect those individuals?
+When is it a problem?
+Why is it a problem or why does the problem matter?
+What are the costs or the other negative impacts of the problem?
+How prevalent is the problem or how many people are affected?
+Are there any existing trends that contribute to the problem?
+Are probable causes of the problem identified?
+Are there any formal standards related to this problem?
+How are the main concepts relevant to the problem defined?
+Is any supporting literature or evidence cited?
+What are effective interventions from the literature that are known to address this problem? "[Paste the text you want evaluated here.]"”

 ```